gaia-platform/GaiaPlatform/doc/ci_cd/docker_build_environment.md

 in your current source tree.
 We'd also need to register those build directories with the cmake registry.
 I haven't prototyped this so I'm not certain I know all the work required.

+### What about optional dependencies such as Java/JNI in `/production/db/storage_engine`
+For now, we'll build one version that includes the dependencies.
+We may build both with and without those dependencies in the future, but we could run into a combinatorial explosion of this dependee's depdendent images since we'd also have to build multiple versions of those to reflect the different options.
+Know that we can do it if needed, but I'd prefer to avoid it.

 ## Hosting Images
 Initially, we'll host docker images on our build machine.
 This means you'll need to connect to the VPN to connect to the docker image repository.
 If the build maching handles our traffic well enough, we can try to add a port forward in our firewall to make VPN unnecessary.

+After you pull an image from the image repository, it is cached on your local machine by your docker client.
+You only need to be connected to the VPN when you pull an image.

-Docker provides an image for that hosts an image repository.
+Docker provides an image for hosting an image repository.
 It requires little setup.
 We'll try this first.

-## Tagging Images
+## Naming Images
-We'll name images as follows.
+Images will be named and tagged as follows.

-`<project name>:<tag>`
+`<target name>:<tag>`

+One image may have multiple tags.
+In our system, we will have the following tags.

-The image name will correspond to exported project names in our repo (like production, gaia_llvm, gaia_direct).
+The image name will be the target path in our repo (like /production, /third_party/production/llvm, /production/db/gaia_direct).
 We'll have multiple tags including
-- Branch name (if exists)
-- Git hash
-- latest (same as master, but this is a special default  tag name in docker)
+- <git hash> - Every image is required to have this tag.
+- <git tag> - This image tag exists if the git commit also has a git tag.
+- "master" - The current git master.
+This only exists if the image is built on the current git master commit.
+- "latest" - This is a special tag name in docker.
+It's the implied tag name if you ever leave the tag field blank (`docker pull ros` and `docker pull ros:latest` mean the same thing).
+For us this is the most recent successfully-built image for a target.
+Ideally, "latest" is the current git master commit, so we want to see this image also tagged as "master".

 ## gdev.py - a CLI to make our workflow easier
 Note that I'm not settled on the workflow, but this shows what it could be like.